 Funds provided may cover the cost of training at WGTC for students with certain permanent disabilities that prevent employment.
 Vocational Rehabilitation offers services which may include counseling and guidance, college or university training, work readiness and on the job support.
 A student who is eligible for Vocational Rehabilitation funds must also meet WGTC's admission requirements and must apply for financial aid.
-Apply at the following offices of Vocational Rehabilitation:
+Contact the Georgia Vocational Rehabilitation Agency at (844) 367-4872 or https://gvs.georgia.gov for more information.